jsuarezs/openshift_fsxn/README.md

 And finally go around Trident resources before deploying it so you will understand all the concepts before going steps further -> [Trident docs](https://github.com/NetApp/trident)

-Click [here](0_worker1-k3s/README_onprem.md) to follow the steps in order to deploy and install Trident using a NetApp ONTAP on-premises cluster as persistent storage.
-And [here](1_worker2-ec2-k3s/README_cloud.md) for cloud deployment with Cloud Volumes ONTAP (CVO).
+Click [here](0-Initial_setup/README-initial.md) to follow the steps in order to do the initial setup and deploy Trident inside ROSA and next steps.